-This is not a routine built for close-up photos or perfect lighting.
-It is what I actually use on days when I want to feel like myself, not a polished version of someone else.
+This isn’t a routine built for flawless photos or perfect lighting.
+It’s what actually gets used on real days, when the goal is to feel like myself, not a polished version of someone else.

 What “Real Skin” Means to Me